prakashchhipa/NiNu-Blockchain-Solution/README.md

 		}]
 	}

-5. Consensus Building - Simple rule is made for consensus, miner who has longer and valid chain will become global chain and to be adapted by other miners.
+**5. Consensus Building** - Simple rule is made for consensus, miner who has longer and valid chain will become global chain and to be adapted by other miners.
  -Call consensus API to any of one node (preferably the node which has less number of blocks becuase there we can observe blockchain replacement by the node which has biggest valid blockchain for now.)
  Command: http://192.168.0.13:8081/node/consensus
  Result(observe status field):